The US-China tensions aren’t showing any signs of easing. President Trump held a press conference about China on May 29.

 US to end preferential treatment to Hong Kong

 On May 29, President Trump mentioned that the US will end the preferential treatment towards Hong Kong.
-The New York Times mentioned China’s flagship newspaper and said, “This hegemonic act of attempting to interfere in Hong Kong affairs and grossly interfere in China’s internal affairs will not frighten the Chinese people and is doomed to fail.”
+The mentioned China’s flagship newspaper and said, “This hegemonic act of attempting to interfere in Hong Kong affairs and grossly interfere in China’s internal affairs will not frighten the Chinese people and is doomed to fail.”

 Delisting and China’s retaliation